BaoTON1701/DAC_noise/README.md

-# DAC_noise
+# Noise in current mirror
-We will simulate different aspects of noise that affect DAC
+In this note, I will try to derive the equation for noise spectral density in the simple current mirror

 # to play with this code, please follow
 1. Open your terminal